-Bat-Girl woke up to find herself in the floor beneath a suspended Doctor Polaris and Frances Kane.
-Both were clearly aware of what was going on, but neither could act.
-A glowing nimbus of energy surrounded them both.
+Bat-Girl awoke to find herself in the floor beneath a suspended Doctor Polaris and Frances Kane.
+Both were clearly aware of what was going on, but neither could act, as a glowing nimbus of energy surrounded them both.
 The energy radiated over the Queen Bee as she lounged on a divan.
 Nightwing and the Flash were struggling against her controlling toxins as a few errant bees buzzed around them.
 A twinkling computer bank lined another wall.

 Nightwing gritted his teeth.
-He was not about to fall victim to anyone’s mind-control.
-He’d had more than enough of that kind of criminal behavior of late.
-He used the techniques taught to him by his mentor to resist the toxin.
-The Flash struggled as well.
-He attempted to burn the toxin out of his system with high-speed vibrations.
+After his experiences with the Church of Blood in Zandia, he wasn’t about to fall victim to anyone’s mind-control.
+He’d had more than enough of that kind of criminal behavior of late, and used the techniques taught to him by his mentor to resist the toxin.
+The Flash struggled as well, attempting to burn the toxin out of his system with high-speed vibrations.

-“She became immobile due to various power grabs that failed,” Nightwing whispered.
+“She became immobile due to various power grabs that failed,” Nightwing whispered to his pal.
 “Magnetic energy gives her back mobility.
 She must have known about Frances and Polaris and wanted them as power sources from which she could drain enough magnetic energy to become mobile again.
-I guess Polaris was immune to the bees and wands and other gadgets she uses to control her drones like his relations and past colleagues.”
+I guess Polaris was immune to the bees and wands and other gadgets she uses to control her drones, like his relations and past colleagues.”

 The Flash nodded.
 “She suckered us into defeating Polaris by framing him for taking Frances.
 She gave us a reason to track him down and beat him so she could beam us up and drain him while he was defeated.”

 Queen Bee laughed.
 “My, such clever boys.
 I hear all you say.
 My bees will make you mine soon enough.
 Or I might just transfer your brains into my electronic hive computer.
 My wand can do that, too.”

 “Like, what am I — chopped liver?” said Bat-Girl.